This is almost similar to the MINT article I wrote on Tuesday (Feb.9,2015):

 Then, I read the first two chapters of the New Economics Curriculum developed, through joint effort, at the Institute for New Economic Thinking.
 The Chapter 2, in particular, gave me a lot of reference material to download for later reading.
 [The chapters have been updated as of January 2015 and the number of chapters has gone up to 16.
 You can find them all here.
 There is a simple registration process.]

 I then listened to the hour-long lecture by Prof. Robert C. Allen (in four parts), as I had mentioned in the 2nd post on Economic History.
+You can find the four parts here, here, here and here.
 He says that North America and Western Continental Europe caught up with the British Industrial Revolution by adopting the following:

 - Internal free market (elimination of internal tariffs) – national single market (for India GST helps – no wonder so many are resisting – foreign hand too in the resistance?)